Capillary/ecom-api-document/source/includes/_customer.md

 ```

-Authorizes login of a registered customer on the merchant's e-commerce store.
-When logged in successfully, the unique user id of the customer will be shown which is required to make customer related API calls.
+Authorizes login of a registered customer on the merchant's Anywhere Commerce store based on the username and password passed.
+A unique user id is shown for the logged in user in response which is required to make customer related API calls.

 <aside class="notice">The customer has to be logged in to access or update customer information such as fetch customer details, modify customer details or update profile attributes.</aside>